Israeli operations in Lebanon against Hezbollah: October 13–19, 2025

 - At 4:34 pm, NNA Lebanon reported that an Israeli airstrike targeted the area between Tebnine and Harees in the Nabatieh Governorate’s Bint Jbeil District.
 The strike wounded two unidentified people.

 - At 10:48 pm, NNA Lebanon reported that an Israeli drone targeted a motorbike on Wadi Jilo in the South Lebanon Governorate’s Tyre District.
 The strike seriously wounded one person.
+On October 28, Hezbollah-affiliated social media announced the death of Hezbollah operative Hussain Ali Toameh, whose nom de guerre was Abul Fadl, from Aitit, saying he died of wounds sustained in an earlier Israeli strike.
+Lebanese social media accounts indicated Toameh was killed in the October 14 strike on Wadi Jilo.

 October 15